isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2026-03-02-post-COS 2026: MINISTRY OF LAW RESPONSE BY MR EDWIN TONG SC, MINISTER FOR LAW.md

 38.&nbsp;They complement our Singapore lawyers, offering advice and expertise on international and foreign law, which we need as a global business hub.
 This strengthens Singapore’s value proposition.
 Indeed, over the same period of time, since the year 2000, our legal services exports have gone up eight-fold, which shows that when we bring together foreign lawyers and Singapore practitioners, we can extract value.

 {:start="39"}
 39.&nbsp;We regularly review our frameworks to remain attractive to foreign law firms and lawyers.
-To <u>Ms Lee</u>’s query, we have studied the recommendations by the Committee to Review the Regulatory Framework for Law Practices and Collaborations, and gathered feedback from a public consultation and our industry engagements.
+To Ms Lee’s query, we have studied the recommendations by the Committee to Review the Regulatory Framework for Law Practices and Collaborations, and gathered feedback from a public consultation and our industry engagements.
 We will share our decision on the Committee’s Report shortly.

 <b><u>Developing the Individual Lawyer</u></b>